La Herradura & Almuñécar Beaches – Almuñécar Playas

 Located on the west side of Almuñécar, is one of the main beaches of the municipality, it has numerous restaurants and hotels that make it a center of great activity.
 In the summer there is a sea of colorful umbrellas lining the beach.
 The beach has more semi-coarse sand.
 Here you will find the Hotel Almuñecar Playa and Helios Hotels.

-There are several water sports available (scuba diving, bouncy floats, kayaking, windsurfing, stand up paddle boards, jet ski rentals, and more).
-This is a family friendly city beach and is handicap accessible.
+There are several water sports available (scuba diving, bouncy floats, kayaking, windsurfing, stand-up paddle boards, jet ski rentals, and more).
+This is a family-friendly city beach and is handicap accessible.
 There are umbrellas and lounge chairs available to rent.
-Is well equipped and has a high level of services and faces the south, for beautiful sunsets.
-There is a dedicated bicycle path along the paseo as well.
+Is well equipped has a high level of services and faces the south, for beautiful sunsets.
+There is a dedicated bicycle path along the Paseo as well.

 Length = 1.200 m, surface area = 70.250 m2, capacity = 12.925 users